Superchig/dmv-scraper/README.md

 Your driver's license / instructional permit number, as well as a date of birth, are required by the CA DMV to set up a driving appointment.

-The following files are required, as a result.
-- driver_license_number - Driver License Number
-- maps_api_key - Google API key
-- dob - Date of Birth
-  - Formatted like 11051999 for Nov 5, 1999
-- starting_addr - Starting Address
+A default config.yaml is provided.

 ## TODO
-- [ ] Store necessary configuration information in a json file, with an example
+- [x] Store necessary configuration information in a yaml file, with an example